 Update on Statutory Regulation of Psychologists

 Regulation will be introduced in two phases.
-The first phase will open three divisions for clinical, counselling and educational psychologists, with the second phase establishing the fourth division.
+The first phase will establish the registers for clinical, counselling and educational psychologists, with the second phase introducing the register for all other psychologists.

-CORU will continue to keep all stakeholders updated on the progress of the Psychologists Registration Board through our website, newsletter, social media channels and direct engagement with the professional body, relevant unions and employer organisations and other key stakeholders.
+CORU will continue to keep all stakeholders informed through our website, newsletter, social media channels and ongoing engagement with the professional body, relevant unions, employer organisations and other key stakeholders.

 Background The Psychologists Registration Board was established in 2017 to regulate psychologists in Ireland.
 Its goal is to protect the public by introducing statutory regulation to the psychology profession.
 This will protect the title of psychologist meaning that only qualified people, who have registered with CORU can use that title.